gmatthews899-glitch/Second-try/README.md

-## Tetris (Vanilla JS)
+## MyPet Adventures - Landing Page

-Open `index.html` in a browser to play.
+Open `index.html` in a browser.
 No build needed.

-### Controls

-- Left/Right: Move
-- Down: Soft drop (+1 per cell)
-- Up: Rotate
-- Space: Hard drop (bonus)
-- P: Pause/Resume
+### What you can do

+- Write your pet's story in the "Adventure details" box.
+- Click the upload area to select a photo.
+The selected image will preview in place.

-### Features
+### Files

-- 10x20 board, 7 tetrominoes
-- Rotation, collision, line clears
-- Score, level (every 10 lines), lines
+- `index.html`: Markup for the landing page.
+- `style.css`: Layout and styles for header, details textarea, and upload area.
-- Next piece preview
+- `script.js`: Minimal image upload and preview logic.
-- Start/Pause/Restart buttons
-- High score via `localStorage`